What is Website strategy?

 Before starting to create content, you should research:

 Writing the copy for your website should always be done with SEO in mind (in other words, Google).
-For keyword research, you can use the free Keyword planner tool from Google, or commercial ones like KWFinder or SEMrush.
+For keyword research, you can use the free Keyword planner tool from Google, or commercial ones like KWFinder.

 If your website is new (or hasn’t even been launched yet), do your keyword research targeting long tail queries.
 This means searches which have 3 or more keywords inside them.
 For example: